arcandio/avdr/README.md

-# avdr
+# Arcandio's Virtual Dice Roller

-Arcandio's Virtual Dice Roller
+A physics-based dice roller for Android with cool dice, built in Unity.